amita-shukla/blog-1/content/posts/2024-02-28--spring-design-patterns/index.md

 Spring's bean post-processors and aspect-oriented programming allow for the decoration of beans with additional functionality, such as adding caching, validation, or retry logic.

-### Observer Pattern
+### Event Handling using Observer Pattern

+#### Observer Pattern
+Observer Pattern can also be called publisher and subscriber pattern.
+It defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 Spring's event handling mechanism allows beans to publish events and other beans to subscribe to these events, enabling loosely coupled communication between components.
+Any bean in Spring implements the `ApplicationListener` interface (the observer), will receive an `ApplicationEvent` everytime it is published by a publisher (the subject).

 ### Strategy Pattern